fzhangcode/fzhang/content/project/external-project/index.md

   focal_point = "Smart"
 +++

-I collabrate with [Dr. Edy Kim](https://connects.catalyst.harvard.edu/Profiles/display/Person/52376) on this project to understand the cellular heterogeneity of RA-ILD (RA-UIP and RA-nonUIP) and IPF lung diseases using single-cell RNA-seq.
+We collabrate with [Dr. Edy Kim](https://connects.catalyst.harvard.edu/Profiles/display/Person/52376) on this project to understand the cellular heterogeneity of RA-ILD (RA-UIP and RA-nonUIP) and IPF lung diseases using single-cell RNA-seq.